JivoChat/JivoSDK-iOS/JivoSDK/Documentation/Reference.docc/common_project_config.md

 Make sure you have `Push Notifications` capability in your project settings under `Signing & Capabilities` tab.

-> Important: Push Notifications are sent __only in production environment__
->
-> In other words, they can only be tested when distributed via AdHoc, TestFlight, or App Store.

 #### Localization

 Our Push Notifications use client-side localization (read more in ["Localize Your Alert Messages"](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/generating_a_remote_notification) by Apple), for which localization keys are specified as title and message, so you need to add following keys into localization files `Localizable.strings` of your project: